nandyalu/python-ffmpeg/README.md

 # How to use

-To use this Docker image, you can pull it from Docker Hub and use it as a base image in your Dockerfile or run it directly.:
+To use this Docker image, you can pull it from Docker Hub and use it as a base image in your Dockerfile like this:

 ```Dockerfile
 FROM nandyalu/python-ffmpeg:latest